voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 In order to compute the official Open Images mAP for a model, your dataset **must** include the appropriate positive and negative sample-level labels, and you must provide the class hierarchy.
-Fortunately, when you load the Open Images dataset via the
+Fortunately, when you load the Open Images dataset
-:ref:`Fiftyone Dataset Zoo <dataset-zoo-open-images-v6>`, all of the necessary information is automatically loaded for you!
+:ref:`from the FiftyOne Dataset Zoo <dataset-zoo-open-images-v6>`, all of the necessary information is automatically loaded for you!

-The example snippet below loads the Open Images V6 dataset and runs the official Open Images evaluation protocol on some mock model predictions:
+The example snippet below loads the
+:ref:`Open Images V6 <dataset-zoo-open-images-v6>` dataset and runs the
+official Open Images evaluation protocol on some mock model predictions:

 .. code-block:: python